Batman, Turkey: Kurdish–Turkish conflict

+1990s

-The oil-related development of Batman also resulted in relocation of Turkish people into a mostly Kurd-populated Batman Province.
-This has brought ethnic conflicts that escalated in the 1990s.
+The oil-related development of Batman also resulted in relocation of ethnic Turks into the mostly Kurdish-populated Batman Province.
+This led to ethnic conflicts that escalated in the 1990s.
 More than 180 civilians were killed in the Batman city area by unidentified gunmen between 1992 and 1993.

+21st century

-In June 2000, the then-Mayor Abdullah Akın attempted to rename up to 200 streets, and give them names of events of the Kurdish history or of people who supported the Kurdish culture.
-A Turkish court did not allow some names, but other names passed.
-In 2010 the city was the location for the first Kurdish film festival in Turkey.
-In the opening ceremony a letter of the imprisoned mayor Nejdet Atalay was read out in the Kurdish language highlighting the struggles the Kurds have to go through in Turkey that does not recognize the Kurdish language.
+In June 2000, the then-Mayor Abdullah Akın attempted to rename up to 200 streets, and give them names of events from Kurdish history or of people who supported Kurdish culture.
+A Turkish court prohibited the renaming of some streets, but a few other names were allowed to be passed.
+In 2010, the city was the location for the first Kurdish film festival in Turkey.
+In the opening ceremony a letter of the imprisoned mayor Nejdet Atalay was read out in the Kurdish language, highlighting the struggles the Kurds have to go through in Turkey, which does not recognize the Kurdish language.

-Politics
+2014–2015

+During the 2014 Kobanî protests, which were part of the broader third phase of the Kurdish–Turkish conflict, local Kurdish youth affiliated with the YDG-H organized popular protests and riots in the city of Batman.
+This led to the arrest of several individuals, including children, accused of "spreading PKK propaganda."
+Furthermore, according to Amnesty International, several killings occurred during clashes between Kurdish youth affiliated with the YDG-H on one side, and Turkish police and members of the Sunni Islamist Hüda Par on the other.

+In November 2024, following the replacement of pro-Kurdish Peoples’ Equality and Democracy (DEM) Party mayors with government-appointed trustees in Batman and several other Kurdish-majority towns, protests and riots erupted in the city.

+Government

 In the local elections in December 1977, a candidate who openly supported Kurdish rights, Edip Sönmez, won the elections.
 He was murdered in 1979.
 The Kurdish Mayors Abdullah Akın (1999–2002), Hüseyin Kalkan (2002–2009) and Nejdet Atalay have all faced prosecutions and were in prison.
 The former mayor of Batman Nejdet Atalay, was a member of the Democratic Society Party (DTP) until the Constitutional Court of Turkey banned that party on 11 December 2009 for alleged ties to the Kurdistan Workers' Party.
 This decision banned him and 35 other members of the now-disbanded political party from joining any political party for five years.
 In 2014 Sabri Özdemir won the elections.
 But he was suspended as mayor in October 2015 for "Self governance" remarks and later dismissed.

 In the local elections of March 2019, Mehmet Demir was elected Mayor of Batman, but on 23 February 2020, he was dismissed and a trustee was appointed.
-Kaymakam is Osman Bilici.
+The kaymakam is Osman Bilici.

-Demographics
+On 4 November, mayors from the pro-Kurdish DEM Party in the cities of Batman, Mardin and Halfeti were replaced with government-appointed administrators.